-Western Hero
+Western

-The Chinatown district of San Angelo was founded in the frontier days, and could readily be used as a backdrop for some Western Hero adventuring.
+The Chinatown district of San Angelo was founded in the frontier days, and could readily be used as a backdrop for some Wild West adventuring, such as Gunslingers: Wild West Action!
 GMs interested in reconstructing San Angelo during these days are directed to the timeline (page 8), which includes a number of entries concerning events that took place in and around the district during this period.
 Player characters could become disciples of Li or his successor, the first Eternal Warrior, and battle the forces of the tongs and the corrupt local government.